rtdi/AppContainer/docs/004 - DesignTimeObjects.md

 ## Conclusions

 The developer is completely free in defining a directory structure in the repository.
 There will be the natural tendency to structure the objects in a natural way, e.g. `001 - table scripts`, `002 - view scripts`, ... and the dependency will be built based on the sorted directory/file names.
-If a dependency must be added to a directory in a parallel path, the developer creates a file `.requires.json` and lists all directories (their root directory only) that should be activated before.
+If a dependency must be added to a directory in a parallel path, the developer creates a file `.requires` and lists all directories (their root directory only) that should be activated before.

 Example: